hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 ### Product Performance:

-* 85% of the company's orders are from just three products, Gaming Monitor, Apple AirPods Headphones, and Samsung Charging Cable Pack.
-These three products accounted for $2.6M in sales in 2022, 70% of the company's total.

-* Laptop sales soared in 2020, with MacBook orders increasing by 430% and ThinkPad by 220%, perhaps due to the switch to online learning at the beginning of the pandemic.

-* In the headphones category, the Bose SoundSport Headphones have underperformed, contributing to less than 1% of total revenues and orders despite being, on average, $40 cheaper than the well-performing AirPods.

-* The accessory category (Samsung products) continues to grow as a share of orders, at 32% in 2022, up from 21% in 2020.
-Samsung Cable Pack represents 20% of orders but only 2% of revenue, likely due to its low price or use in promotions.

-* The company is heavily reliant on the continued popularity of Apple products, with the brand accounting for 48% of total sales in 2022.
-Apple's iPhone has yet to make an impact though, registering less than 1% of orders in 2022.
+* **Heavy Reliance on a Few Key Products.** The company's sales are heavily concentrated, with 85% of all orders and 70% of total sales driven by just three products: Gaming Monitors, Apple AirPods, and Samsung Cable Packs.
+This indicates an over-reliance on a very narrow product portfolio.

+* **Underperforming Products.** The company is failing to capture sales from certain products with market potential.
+Despite the general success of the Apple brand, iPhones consistently underperform, accounting for less than 1% of total orders.
+Similarly, the lower-cost Bose SoundSport Headphones have also generated less than 1% of revenue, failing to gain traction as an alternative to the top-selling AirPods (on average, $40 cheaper).

+* **High Volume, Low-Value Products.** The accessories category, largely driven by the Samsung Cable Pack, has grown its share of total orders to 32% in 2022.
+However, the Samsung Cable Pack contributes only 2% of total revenue, suggesting it is frequently used in promotions or priced too low to significantly impact the bottom line.

 ![Product Performance](https://github.com/hiepnguyenbg/Tekora-Online-Sales-Analysis/blob/main/assets/Product%20Dashboard.png)